dantro.plot.creators package#

 A dict specifying where the DAG plot and potential exported files are written to.
 Allowed keys are:

-: If None, will write output aside the plot output itself.
-Can also be an absolute path.path_fstr
+plot_dir: If None, will write output aside the plot output itself.
+Can also be an absolute path.path_fstr: A format string that specifies the actual output path and should/can contain the keysplot_dir,name, andscenario.

 export (dict, optional) –